taurenshaman/payhub/README.md

 # payhub
 Pay Hub for decentralized web.
-Bring payment to every website without a payment center.
+Bring payment to every website without redirecting to a payment center.

 ## Target